BardicDefense/purple-hack/README.md

 - Target is prone, attacker is in melee: +4

 For PCs, a natural 20 is always a hit.
 The attack is also a critical hit, unless the attacker could only hit by rolling a natural 20.
 Melee and short-range missile attacks against sleeping, paralyzed, willing, and similar targets always hit and deal maximum damage.
 Such targets include PCs at 0hp.

+#### Dealing Damage

+An attacker's Strength modifier is applied to melee and thrown weapon attack damage.
+Modifiers cannot drop a successful attack below 1 point of damage.
+Ar successful charge or set vs. charge adds two weapon dice to the attack.
+Attacks against helpless targets automatically deal maximum damage.

+An **unarmed strike** deals 1d2 damage (a critical hit does 4 damage), plus the attacker's Strength modifier.
+Weapon dice do not apply.

+If a PC rolls a natural 20 on an attack, a **critical hit** is scored: the attack deals its maximum possible damage.
+However, you cannot score a critical hit if you can only hit by rolling a 20.
+The critical hit range is increased by 4 for all attacks from behind against a surprised target.

 ## Combat Phases